11 Reasons Your Portable AC Fills with Water Too Quickly

 Wrapping up…

-So in short there are various factors why your portable AC is generating a lot water.
-Relative humidity is the primary reason for accumulation of of water.
-However there are several controllable factors like dirty filter, faulty condensate pump, clogged coils etc. Give them a check in case humidity is not the problem.
+So in short there are various reasons why your portable AC fills relatively quickly.
+Relative humidity is the primary reason for a faster accumulation of water.

 2 thoughts on “11 Reasons Your Portable AC Fills with Water Too Quickly”